appsembler/openedx-developer-workshop/document.md

 ## Install a new theme

-Let's install the `blue-theme`, hand-crafted by Omar!
+Let's install the `blue-theme`, hand-crafted by Omar, one of our engineers at Appsembler!

 ```shell
 $ cd /openedx/edx-platform/themes